 I love my teacher training and can’t wait to be a newly qualified teacher next year.
 I am gathering resources, and anecdotes, to teach the future generation of linguists.

-Tom Ricketts participated in the Language Teacher Training Scholarships (LTTS) programme.
-Applications are open until 16 March 2020.
+Tom Ricketts participated in the English Language Assistants programme.